uea-teaching/computer-vision-2022/lectures/two-view-geometry.md

 ::: notes
 We must distinguish between relative orientation and absolute orientation.

 Relative means the second camera with respect to the first...

-If we want to align the model to the world - an absolute orientation - we need to get 3 points in 3D to obtain the absolute orientation and those missing 7 parameters.
+If we want to align the model to the world: an absolute orientation, we need to get 3 points in 3D to obtain the absolute orientation and those missing 7 parameters.

 Conversely, if we know the location of the cameras, we can find the 3D location of point.
 :::